 CLICK HERE for a larger pdf map, Marina-Tree-Trail-Final-print-version.pdf (corkhealthycities.com)

-From 1960, modern Cork Harbour began to emerge, with the construction of oil terminals, steel mills, shipyards, deep water ferry port and industrial base.
+From 1960, modern Cork Harbour began to emerge, with the construction of oil terminals, steel mills, shipyards, deep water ferry port and industrial bases.
 The entire concept of transporting general cargo underwent radical changes with the introduction of containerisation.
-That brought about revolutionary changes in ports.
+That brought about revolutionary changes in ports such as Cork.

 Whereas previously the only requirements of general cargo services were quays and adjoining transit sheds, the ports now had to provide quays with high load-bearing qualities and wide aprons, specialised container cranes, large marshalling areas for containers and further specialised handling machinery within the container compounds.

-At Tivoli Industrial and Dock Estate new facilities included new container, roll-on roll-off and conventional berths, a 30-ton gantry-type container crane, a modern transit shed, a passenger terminal and office block and an extensive paved area for the marshalling of containers and commercial vehicles.
-Thirty-seven acres were allocated for general cargo purposes.
+As the years progressed Tivoli Industrial and Dock Estate created new facilities such as container holding areas, roll-on roll-off and conventional berths, a 30-ton gantry-type container crane, a modern transit shed, a passenger terminal and office block and an extensive paved area for the marshalling of containers and commercial vehicles.
+Thirty-seven acres were also allocated for general cargo purposes.

 Watch short films on the work at Tivoli Docks here and in Cork Harbour:

 On 26 March 1958, a meeting was called in the Blackrock Rowing Club by a group of local people in an effort to erect a local grotto.
 They invited the various organisations within the parish to attend.
 As a result, a committee was formed with Michael Sheehan as Chairperson, Breda Kelly as Honorary Secretary and Martha Moynihan as Treasurer.
 Thirty-five more volunteers made up the group and they duly set about their objective.